We’ll help you make the best possible use of your storage space.

 Carton flow will help you increase productivity on the line, create a safer warehouse, and maximize space.

 - Can lower labor costs

 - Often compatible with existing racking

 Some materials don’t fit neatly or effectively into pallet rack systems.
 Lumber and steel are often too long and awkward to fit on pallets, for example.
-Storing piping or long sheets of plywood in selective rack would make it clumsy to load and pick, and could be dangerous.
+Storing piping or long sheets of plywood in selective storage racks would make it clumsy to load and pick.
+It also could be dangerous.
 Materials like these are perfect for cantilever rack systems.
-Cantilever warehouse storage rack systems are ideal for storing long items in continuous horizontal runs because there are not upright frames to cause interference.
-Cantilever racks are found in a wide variety of settings and industries.
-Popular applications include lumber yards, hardware stores, or plumbing supplies warehouses.
-Like selective pallet rack, we have cantilever rack in stock at our Maple Grove, MN location.
+Cantilever warehouse storage rack systems are ideal for storing long items in continuous horizontal runs because there are no upright frames to cause interference.
+Cantilever racks are popular in a wide variety of settings and industries including lumber yards, hardware stores, and plumbing supply warehouses.

 - Easily adjusted

 - Lacks front side obstructions, making loading and picking easier

 - Can be built as high as your service machinery will go